zocker-160/ifm/doc/usage.rst

 In order for this to work properly, you have to give commands that the game will understand.
 The cmd attribute of rooms, links, joins and tasks can help with this.
-Currently there's no item :keyword:`cmd` attribute, so you have to make sure that the item description is recognized by the game (for :keyword:`get` and :keyword:`drop` commands).
-Also, if a task is implicitly done in the game without you having to type any commands (e.g., visiting a room), you can indicate this by using :keyword:`cmd none`.
+Currently there's no item :samp:`cmd` attribute, so you have to make sure that the item description is recognized by the game (for :samp:`get` and :samp:`drop` commands).
+Also, if a task is implicitly done in the game without you having to type any commands (e.g., visiting a room), you can indicate this by using :samp:`cmd none`.

 Of course, a recording will only play back properly in an interpreter if it provides correct game commands.
 Random events can't be dealt with by IFM,